skyaxe97/tp/docs/DeveloperGuide.md

 #### 3.2.1 LifEasier Component

-The LifEasier component is the main class of the application.
+The **LifEasier** component is the main class of the application.
 It initialises all other components, and is used as the centre of all other components.

 #### 3.2.2 UI Component

-The UI component reads the user’s inputs and displays messages and content to the user.
-It consists of a main Ui, a ScheduleUi and a TimetableUi.
-The ScheduleUi handles all outputs to do with displaying a user’s schedule.
+The `UI` component reads the uthe user.
+It consists ofser’s inputs and displays messages and content to  a main `Ui`, a `ScheduleUi` and a `TimetableUi`.
+The `ScheduleUi` handles all outputs to do with displaying a user’s schedule.
-  To do this, it uses the TimetableUi to display a specialised timetable view of the weekly schedule.
+  To do this, it uses the `TimetableUi` to display a specialised timetable view of the weekly schedule.
-  The main Ui handles everything else, such as displaying general messages and reading the user’s inputs.
+  The main `Ui` handles everything else, such as displaying general messages and reading the user’s inputs.

 #### 3.2.3 Parser Component

-The Parser component takes the user’s inputs from the Ui component, and makes sense of these commands.
-If the commands are incomplete, it calls the Ui component to prompt the user for more input until the commands have the parameters required to execute.
-Once this condition is fulfilled, it returns a Command object to LifEasier for the commands to be executed.
+The `Parser` component takes the user’s inputs from the `Ui` component, and makes sense of these commands.
+If the commands are incomplete, it calls the `Ui` component to prompt the user for more input until the commands have the parameters required to execute.
+Once this condition is fulfilled, it returns a `Command` object to **LifEasier** for the commands to be executed.

 #### 3.2.4 Command Component

-The Command component consists of an abstract Command class and the many different commands that inherit the Command class.
-What is important to note is that each type of command class (e.g. addLessonCommand, showNotesCommand) implements an abstract execute() method that carries out the command.
-Figure 3.2.4-1 below shows the classes that inherit from the Command class.
+The `Command` component consists of an abstract `Command` class and the many different commands that inherit the `Command` class.
+What is important to note is that each type of command class (e.g. `addLessonCommand`, `showNotesCommand`) implements an abstract `execute()` method that carries out the command.
+Figure 3.2.4-1 below shows the classes that inherit from the `Command` class.

  ![Figure 3.2.4-1](images/DeveloperGuide/Figure3.2.4-1.jpg)
  _Figure 3.2.4-1: The classes that inherit from the Command class_

 #### 3.2.5 TaskList Component

-The TaskList component handles the instantiation and modifications to the overall list of tasks.
-Specifically, it handles any addition, edition, deletion on the TaskList.
-This component will heavily interact with the Command component as most commands will include modifications to the overall TaskList.
+The `TaskList` component handles the instantiation and modifications to the overall list of tasks.
+Specifically, it handles any addition, edition, deletion on the `TaskList`.
+This component will heavily interact with the `Command` component as most commands will include modifications to the overall TaskList.

 #### 3.2.6 NoteList Component

-The NoteList component contains all the users notes.
-Similar to the TaskList component, it interacts heavily with the Command component to modify the user’s notes.
+The `NoteList` component contains all the users notes.
+Similar to the `TaskList` component, it interacts heavily with the `Command` component to modify the user’s notes.

 #### 3.2.7 Storage Component

-The Storage component handles saving of the users’ notes and tasks to persistent storage.
+The `Storage` component handles saving of the users’ notes and tasks to persistent storage.
- It does this after every addition, change, or deletion to the TaskList component or NoteList component.
+ It does this after every addition, change, or deletion to the `TaskList` component or `NoteList` component.
- It also handles the moving of the stored notes to a separate archive file if instructed.
+ It also handles the moving of the stored `notes` to a separate `archive` file if instructed.

 ## 4.0 Implementation

+The following section will go into further details on how the different features of **LifEasier** were implemented.

 ### 4.1 Adding Lessons, Events, Deadlines (Fairuz)